arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ### static variables

-> They can be local as well as global variables as well.
+> They can be local as well as global variables.
 Wheather a static is global or local it is created at the starting of the program execution.
 Both of their lifetime is throught the program execution.
 Scope depends if it is a global or a local variable.
 If global variable then the scope is global as well.
 If local variable then the scope is local as well.
 > static variable is created for the first and the only time at the start of the program execution.